Awards and Scholarships

 In 2018, the Department of Counseling celebrated its 70th Anniversary and chose to use the proceeds of the Celebration Event to create an emergency fund for students experiencing an extreme unexpected event which may prevent them from completing their studies.
 Although we know many of our students are challenged financially, and pursuing a graduate degree is an expensive venture, this is a very limited fund and is reserved to extreme circumstances.

 This scholarship is named after Salvador Chávez, who immigrated to the United States from Mexico as a young man, and his life partner Edward Hascall.
 Sal Chávez was a bilingual, bicultural counselor who graduated from the Department of Counseling with a master’s degree in Rehabilitation Counseling, got a PhD in Psychology from the Wright Institute and many years later, taught in the Department of Counseling for 14 years.
 He demonstrated exceptional commitment to students as a clinician, supervisor, and professor.
-These scholarships are for graduate students in good standing in the Department of Counseling at San Francisco State University.
+This scholarship is for graduate students in good standing in the Department of Counseling at San Francisco State University.
 Recipients must demonstrate community involvement.
+Consideration to maximize the possibility that one will be given in each of six specializations with a seventh additional award possible.
+Students eligible for those scholarship are considered by the faculty through a nomination process.
+Students who are nominated by faculty through that process will be contacted and invited to submit an application during the fall semester.

 Training Grants, Research and Project Stipends